cosmicjs/docs/docs/guides/README.md

 # Guides
-Use the Cosmic guides to get started using select development libraries.
+Use the Cosmic guides to get started using Cosmic with select development libraries.

 ## Initial Setup
 Before doing any coding, let's set up a Bucket with content using the following steps:
 1. Create or log in to your [Cosmic account](https://app.cosmicjs.com)
-2. Go to the [Simple Blog](https://www.cosmicjs.com/apps/simple-blog) and click "Select App" to install some demo content into a new Bucket.
-Or you could also start by creating a new Bucket and adding an Object Type titled `Posts` that has the exact slug `posts`.
-And make sure you have added a few Objects or the guides may not work.
+2. Install the [Simple Blog](https://www.cosmicjs.com/apps/simple-blog) by clicking "Select App" then following the steps to create a new Bucket with the demo content.
+Alternatively, you could start by creating a new Bucket from scratch and add an Object Type titled `Posts` that has the slug `posts` and add a File Metafield titled `Hero` with key `hero`.
+Then add a few Objects with your own demo content.

-Now that we have some demo content, we can integrate Cosmic content using various development tools.
+Now that we have some demo content, we can integrate the content using the following development tools.

 ## React
 [React](https://reactjs.org/) is a component-based JavaScript library for building user interfaces.